 If a divorcing couple with children wants to develop a parenting plan, what do they need to make sure they put in it?
 The IMDMA states that a parenting plan must include, at a minimum, the following items:

 If you have questions about your child custody case or concerns about developing a parenting plan, a dedicated child custody attorney in Chicago can discuss your options with you today.
-Contact Arami Law Office today to learn more about how we can assist you.
+Contact Arami Law today to learn more about how we can assist you.

 How did we do?